+Knowing how best to organise your business can be a challenge.
 Without wanting to state the obvious, running a business gets busy.
-No matter how many processes and procedures you put in place, no matter how many good intentions you have when you first start out, at some point, it all goes a bit pear-shaped.
+No matter how many processes and procedures you put in place.
+No matter how many good intentions you have when you first start out.
+At some point, it all goes a bit pear-shaped.

 We’ve all been there.
 Workload becomes so heavy that those strict processes and procedures you once relied on go out the window and are replaced by frantic multitasking.
-A once organised inbox becomes a frenzy of pings and alerts that you can’t keep up with, and those behind-the-scenes tasks like credit control and admin are relegated to the ‘I’ll do it later’ folder in your brain (aka, it’s not getting done.)
+A once organised inbox becomes a frenzy of pings and alerts that you can’t keep up with.
+Those behind-the-scenes tasks like credit control and admin are relegated to the ‘I’ll do it later’ folder in your brain (aka, it’s not getting done.)

 If this sounds all too familiar, your business is in need of some serious organisation.
 Now, while that might seem like a mammoth task, there are a few simple steps you can put into place that will make a massive difference to the way your business runs.